mk110000/CMOR-438-Spring-2025/Supervised Learning/Linear Regression/README.md

 ## Goal

 The code is trying to predict the chances of someone having diabetes based on their medical data.
 It prepares the data, balances it using **SMOTE** to avoid bias, builds a **Linear Regression** model, and then checks how well the model predicts using evaluation metrics and graphs.

----

-## Instructions to Reproduce Results

-1. Open the code in **Google Colab**.
-2. Upload your own CSV file with similar medical features and a `"diabetes"` column.
-3. Run the cells in order — this will:
-   - Clean the data
-   - Train the model
-   - Show predictions through plots and metrics